 Scales will close at 6:30 p.m. on Day 1, Day 2, Day 3, and at 5:30 p.m. on Day 4.

 No vessel or team is to deploy any lines, teasers, dredges, chum or bait prior to the official starting times or after the daily stop time.
 The use of omnidirectional sonar technology will not be permitted before official fishing hours each day.
 Official Fishing time is Continuous GPS time.

 All billfish must be reported to TOURNAMENT HEADQUARTERS when hooked, lost, boated or released.
-Radio frequency shall be VHF CHANNEL 72.
-Any fish hooked during fishing hours of any of the 3 days may be played until caught or released.
+Radio frequency shall be VHF CHANNEL 71.
+Fish hooked prior to or after fishing hours are not eligible.
+Saturday may be played until caught or released.
 Official weigh station will be the Big Rock Weigh Station unless other weigh stations are designated by the Rules Committee.
 The weigh-in deadline will be extended for boats which are fighting a billfish at the end of each day.
 However, once the fight is over the captain must make every effort to get to weigh-in as quickly as possible.

 5. All fishing will be done between Loran coordinates North 40275 and South 39200.
 Any fish hooked up outside these boundaries will be disqualified.

-6. Score/Release sheets must be turned in before the scales close each day at the tournament headquarters located at the Big Rock Weigh Station.
-Score/Release sheets showing catch and daily points (in categories) must be signed by the team captain and the boat captain.
-Score/Release sheets will be in the captain's bag and will be available at the tournament headquarters daily at the Big Rock Weigh Station.
-Score/Release sheets can be filled out and scanned to the Tournament Committee but these must be received before scales are closed on each day of fishing.
+6. Score sheets must be turned in before the scales close each day at the tournament headquarters located at the Big Rock Weigh Station.
+Score sheets showing catch and daily points (in categories) must be signed by the team captain and the boat captain.
+Score sheets will be in the captain's bag and will be available at the tournament headquarters daily at the Big Rock Weigh Station.
+Score sheets can be emailed to firstname.lastname@example.org or texted to 910-358-5080 prior to close of the scales each day.

 8. There is no Weather Committee.
 The choice to fish is by team or captain's discretion.